-- o In managed networks with border routers that need stand-alone operation, the RDAO option is recommended (e.g. operational phase described in Section 3.6). - o In managed networks without border router (no Internet services available), the use of a preconfigured anycast address is recommended (e.g. installation phase described in Section 3.6). - o The use of DNS facilities is described in [I-D.ietf-core-rd-dns-sd].
+- \In managed networks with border routers that need stand-alone operation, the RDAO option is recommended (e.g. operational phase described in Section 3.6). - \In managed networks without border router (no Internet services available), the use of a preconfigured anycast address is recommended (e.g. installation phase described in Section 3.6). - \In networks managed using DNS-SD, the use of DNS-SD for discovery as described in Section 4.1.2 is recommended.